 | Landing page conversion rate | The same CPC becomes cheaper or more expensive depending on how well the page converts |

-Because these factors stack, public CPC benchmarks are only context.
-They do not price a specific account.
-A realistic estimate comes from keyword research, market competition, conversion rate assumptions and business economics.
+Because these factors interact, public CPC benchmarks are only context.
+They do not price a specific account or establish profitability.
+Build a range from relevant auction estimates, eligible search or audience volume, landing-page evidence, conversion lag and business economics.

 Budget vs actual spend

 In most campaigns, the advertiser sets an average daily budget.
 Google can spend more than the average on some days and less on others.
-Google states that actual spend on a given day may exceed the average daily budget by up to 2 times because of overdelivery, but the monthly charging limit is the average daily budget multiplied by 30.4.
+For most campaigns, Google states that spend on a given day can reach up to twice the average daily budget, while the monthly spending limit is generally the average daily budget multiplied by 30.4.
+Exceptions exist, so check the current spending-limit documentation for the campaign type.

 Example: